inducer/lecture-tube/README.md

 (and its successors) can record in [1080p](https://en.wikipedia.org/wiki/1080p).

+**Update:** After more experimentation, guvcview has proven itself promising, but incapable of recording ~2 h of video while maintaining reasonable sync.

 I use guvcview on Linux to capture room video.
 I recommend the MKV ("Matroska") video container format.
 These considerations enter into this
 choice: